Língua do Pê: Vowel-changing dialect

-Please note that the syllables beginning with p are stressed, not the original syllables.
+Note that the added p-syllables are stressed, while the rest are not.

 "Pê" dialect

 This "dialect" is more like Kongarian (a language game spoken with Hungarian) than the other "dialects" of Língua do Pê.
 To speak it, the syllable pê is inserted before every syllable.
 This is the variant most used in Brazilian Portuguese, while the others are more common in European Portuguese.